zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/demo-architect.md

 ## Data Seeder

 Historically prepping for many different types of demos have been difficult espcially if they require pre-configurations such as plan data to work.
 The [Data Seeder](https://data-seeder-6ea8f7.gitlab.io/) project has solved for this allowing up to seed any type of data into GitLab itself.
 You can either take advantage of pre-configured content like Tanuki Racing Studios that allows for type/content changing to fit any vertical, or write your own seed files to create a repeatable demo.
+To use this project fill out the seeder request form [here](https://cloud.gitlabdap.com/)

 ## AWS Working Groups

+If you ever need a shared cluster for a hands on demo or want a deployment target without setting up the cluster yourself we offer a Learn Labs group pre-configured with an attached AWS cluster.
+This cluster is created through a terraform script you can also demo and has auto-cleanup built in.
+To request please fill out a customer workshop request [here]([here](https://cloud.gitlabdap.com/)) and mention this ask in the notes.

 ## Shared CS Demos